 Hello there beautiful soul.
-I’m Liz Lamoreux, and I am so delighted to connect with you here in my corner of the world.
+I’m Liz Lamoreux, and I'm so delighted to connect with you here in my corner of the world.

 A few of the things I'm up to over here:

-I am also the author of Inner Excavation: Explore Your Self Through Photography, Poetry, and Mixed Media, the artist behind the Etsy shop Soul Mantras and Other Stories, and part of the kindred soul party over at Chickadee Road.
+I'm also the author of Inner Excavation: Explore Your Self Through Photography, Poetry, and Mixed Media and the artist behind the shop Soul Mantras and Other Stories.

 My journey to this moment has invited me to believe that: